mittagessen/kraken/docs/advanced.rst

         $ kraken -i ... ... ocr -m ... -m ... -m default:porson.clstm

-Because script detection is not 100% reliable and sometimes single characters are misclassified, the main text should usually be recognized using the `default` model and secondary scripts explicitly assigned other models.
+It is also possible to disable recognition on a particular script by mapping to the special model keyword `ignore`.
+Ignored lines will still be serialized but will not contain any recognition results.

-The ``ocr`` subcommand is able to serialize the recognition results either as plain text (default), as `hOCR <http://hocr.info>`_, or into `ALTO
+The ``ocr`` subcommand is able to serialize the recognition results either as plain text (default), as `hOCR <http://hocr.info>`_, into `ALTO
-<http://www.loc.gov/standards/alto/>`_ containing additional metadata such as
+<http://www.loc.gov/standards/alto/>`_, or abbyyXML containing additional
-bounding boxes and confidences:
+metadata such as bounding boxes and confidences:

 .. code-block:: console

         $ kraken -i ... ... ocr -t # text output
         $ kraken -i ... ... ocr -h # hOCR output
         $ kraken -i ... ... ocr -a # ALTO output
+        $ kraken -i ... ... ocr -y # abbyyXML output

 hOCR output is slightly different from hOCR files produced by ocropus.
 Each ``ocr_line`` span contains not only the bounding box of the line but also